- Reference Number: HEY-030/2019

 A member of staff from the Department of GI Physiology will explain the breath test to you.
 This is to ensure that you understand the test and all its implications.
 You will be asked to sign a consent form if you agree to have the test carried out.
 A member of staff from the Department of GI Physiology will then start the breath test.

 The test is very easily performed.
 It requires you to breathe down a straw into two tubes, and then you will drink 200ml of water containing a sachet with a mixture of citric, tartaric and malic acid.
 You will then drink 50ml of water containing Urea (this is a tasteless test solution, which will help to establish if Helicobacter Pylori is present).
 You will then have a 30 minute wait, after which you will breathe down a straw into two more tubes.
 The test is then complete, the procedure will last approximately 40 minutes and you may then go back to work or home.

 What happens afterwards?

 The results of the breath test will be sent to a laboratory to be analysed and the results should be available in the department within a week.
-The consultant in charge of your care or your doctor will be informed of the result and they will decide what to do next for you.
-You should expect to hear within 4 weeks of having the test.
-If you have not heard anything within 4 weeks and wish to speak to someone regarding this, please contact your consultant’s secretary by ringing the hospital on telephone number (01482) 875875 or your GP.
+The consultant in charge of your care or your doctor will be informed of the result and they will decide what if there is a need for any action.

-Should you require further advice on the issues contained in this leaflet, please do not hesitate to contact the Department of GI Physiology on telephone (01482) 622155.
+Should you require further advice on the issues contained in this leaflet, please do not hesitate to contact the Department of GI Physiology on telephone: (01482) 624036

 General Advice and Consent